mart00n/caverngame/README.md

 # caverngame
-Simple avoid the walls game using Python 3 and ncurses
+Maze game in Python 3 using NCurses library for animation.
+Random level generation.